-To Tilt or Not to Tilt The Benefits of Tilt in Space
+To Tilt or Not to Tilt: The Benefits of Tilt in Space Wheelchairs

-A wheelchair with the power tilt (tilt-in-space) feature allows the whole chair to tilt up to 30 or 60 degrees, depending on the model, while maintaining your hip and knee angles at 90 degrees.
+A wheelchair with the power tilt (tilt-in-space) feature allows the whole chair to tilt up to 30-60 degrees, depending on the model, while maintaining your hip and knee angles at 90 degrees.
 In most cases, this is done with the touch of a button, allowing you to move your body independently.

-Let’s take a look at whether tilting is beneficial to the wheelchair user, particularly one with a neuromuscular disease.
+Let’s look at whether tilting is beneficial to power wheelchair users, particularly those with neuromuscular diseases.
 If so, when should those of us with progressive diseases start thinking about upgrading to a tilt-in-space wheelchair?

 Is tilting for me?

-Sometimes you may need a combination tilt and recline.
-Reclining opens up the angle between the seat and the back to raise your legs higher than the heart, reducing edema (swelling caused by fluid accumulation) of your lower extremities.
-You can use elevating legrests for severe edema problems.
+Sometimes you may need a combination of tilt and recline.
+Reclining opens up the angle between the chair’s seat and back to raise your legs higher than your heart, reducing edema (swelling caused by fluid accumulation) of your lower extremities.
+You can use elevating leg rests for severe edema problems.

-If you use a wheelchair because of a neuromuscular disease, then you probably have normal sensation in your lower body and “can feel just how uncomfortable you are” from long-term sitting, says Taylor, who’s been an OT specializing in seating and mobility for 25 years.
+If you use a wheelchair because of a neuromuscular disease, you probably have normal sensation in your lower body and can feel just how uncomfortable it is to sit upright for an extended period of time.

-You might consider a tilt-in-space power chair if you’ve started to have discomfort and you lack the musculature in your extremities to independently move yourself into a more comfortable position.
-The beauty of the tilt feature is that you can change your position as you need to throughout the day.
+You might consider a tilt-in-space wheelchair if you’ve started to have discomfort and you lack the strength to move yourself into a more comfortable position.
+The beauty of the power tilt feature is that you can change your position independently as you need to throughout the day.

 Not adjusting your position can cause painful and even deadly decubitus ulcers (pressure sores).
 Tilting helps prevent pressure sores by temporarily shifting the weight from your buttocks to your back.

-A tilt-in-space system can also help to relieve pain and discomfort caused by scoliosis (curvature of the spine), which is common in many neuromuscular conditions.
+A tilt-in-space system also can help relieve pain and discomfort caused by scoliosis (curvature of the spine), which is common in many neuromuscular conditions.

-Sitting for long periods of time causes your spine to collapse, affecting your respiratory system and all of your organs.
-Expanding your trunk improves breathing capacity, blood circulation and organ function.
+Sitting for long periods of time causes your spine to collapse, affecting your respiratory system and all your organs.

-If your body has some weakness from a neuromuscular disease, you probably experience fatigue, Bellis says.
+If your body has some weakness from a neuromuscular disease, you probably experience fatigue.

-Tilting also combats the effects of neck muscle weakness, allowing your neck a break from holding itself up.
-It helps with lower extremity positioning, benefits upper body support and reduces swelling in feet, ankles and calves.
+Tilting also combats the effects of neck muscle weakness by giving your neck a break from holding itself up.
+It helps with lower extremity positioning, benefits upper body support, and reduces swelling in feet, ankles, and calves.

-Your rehab team will decide whether you’d benefit from a tilt-in-space chair.
-The rehab team consists of your physician, CRTS and physical therapist or OT.
-If you also see a respiratory therapist or speech therapist, he or she may join the rehab team.
+Your rehab team will decide whether you’d benefit from a tilt-in-space wheelchair.
+The rehab team consists of your doctor and PT or OT.
+If you see a respiratory therapist or speech therapist, they may join the rehab team.

-Bellis stresses that, of course, you and your care providers are important players on the rehab team.
+Of course, you and your caregivers are also important players on the rehab team.

-Next, the CRTS will evaluate your existing chair and determine whether your power base can accommodate the power tilt feature.
-If it can be adapted, you’re looking at $4,500 to $11,000 for the power seating system.
+Next, your medical seating and mobility company will evaluate your existing wheelchair and determine whether your power base can accommodate the power tilt feature.
+If your current seating system can be adapted, you’re looking at $6,000 to $10,000 for the power positioning system.

-Companies that design and manufacture power positioning systems that fit most power bases include Motion Concepts, Accelerated Rehab Designs, Position Dynamics, Falcon Rehabilitation Products and Amysystems.
+Companies that design and manufacture power positioning systems that fit most power bases include Motion Concepts, Falcon Rehabilitation Products, and Amylior (formerly Amysystems).

-If you can’t drive your power chair using a standard joystick and use a toggle switch to activate the tilt feature, there are many other systems available suited to your level of movement.
+If you can’t drive your power wheelchair using a standard joystick or use a toggle switch to activate the tilt feature, there are many other systems available for your level of movement.

-A power chair with even more options such as power tilt and recline, power seat elevation, power elevating legrests and specialty drive control could cost more than $40,000.
+A power wheelchair with even more options, such as power tilt and recline, power seat elevation, power elevating leg rests, and specialty drive control could cost more than $40,000.

 Manual chairs, too

-Sometimes you may prefer a manual tilt-in-space system.
-Most of the time with a manual tilt, you don’t tilt yourself back independently.
+Some people may prefer a manual tilt-in-space system.
+With a manual tilt, you generally don’t tilt yourself back independently.
 Instead, someone must press two triggers on the push handles to tilt you back.

 You can also get a manual wheelchair with either a power or manual tilt feature.
-Manual wheelchairs with the tilt-in-space feature cost from $2,200 to more than $4,000.
+Manual wheelchairs with the tilt-in-space feature cost an average of $3,000, according to Vern of MedSupply.

-Manual chairs with tilt are offered by Product Design Group, Quickie Designs, Invacare, Freedom Designs, 21st Century Scientific and LaBac Systems by Everest & Jennings.
+Manual wheelchairs with tilt are offered by Ki Mobility, Quickie Designs, Invacare, Freedom Designs, 21st Century Scientific, and LaBac Systems by Everest & Jennings.